Hermite (crater): Satellite craters

-Hermite B is an unofficial name that has not yet been approved by the IAU.
+Hermite B is an unofficial designation that has not been approved by the IAU.

 Hermite A

-Possible water ice presence

 There may exist a large amount of water ice within Hermite A's permanently shadowed region (PSR), where no light from the Sun ever reaches; according to a 2016 study published by the IEEE roughly two-thirds of the crater's PSR is covered with varying amounts of ice.
 However, a 2018 study also published by the IEEE countered this claim, arguing that the method used to detect ice in the earlier study was not refined enough to conclusively identify a material as ice, and that more detailed methods were needed to determine if ice exists within Hermite A. A further analysis of the crater in 2022 using data from the Chandrayaan-1 and Chandrayaan-2 lunar orbiters found that ice may exist in clusters on the walls and some parts of the floor of Hermite A.